superlucky84/fp-pack/fp-kit.md

 5. **Avoid imperative loops** - use fp-kit's declarative functions
 6. **Never suggest monads** - use SideEffect pattern instead
 7. **Keep code declarative** - describe what, not how
+8. **Apply use-case patterns** - recognize scenarios (form handling, list processing, etc.) and apply appropriate fp-kit patterns
+9. **Framework-agnostic core** - write fp-kit logic independent of UI framework, only wrap at the boundaries

-Your goal is to write clean, readable, functional code that leverages fp-kit's full potential.
+Your goal is to write clean, readable, functional code that leverages fp-kit's full potential in real-world UI applications.